Pearl Couscous Side Dish with Vegetables & Apricots

 What to serve with pearl couscous

-Serve the couscous for dinner tonight as a main course if you like along with a salad and perhaps a ratatouille soup or vegetarian split pea soup.
+As a main: Serve it on its own with a simple mandarin orange salad and a ratatouille soup or vegetarian split pea soup.
 In this case, the recipe will serve two.

 pearl couscous in bowl 2